s3rius/crypto_watcher/README.md

 This tool integrates with Binance, NBMiner and Cryptonator.

-It' really simple to use.
-It monitors your crypto-currency minerson binance and shows your current profits converted to your local currency!
-Isn't that great?
+It's really simple to use.
+It monitors your crypto-currency miners on binance and shows your current profits converted to your local currency!
+Isn't it great?

-You can take a look how it looks like.
+You can take a look of how it looks like.

 [![asciicast](https://asciinema.org/a/409013.svg)](https://asciinema.org/a/409013?autoplay=1)

 ## Installation

 To install the crypto_watcher you only need Python and Pip installed.
-And now you need to do the following:
+Simply run this command:
 ```bash
 pip install "crypto_watcher"
 ```

-And now you can run it.
+And now you can run the `crypto_watcher` from your command line.

 ## Usage